Desi-J/NoteballsApp/notes.md

 - Can use composables for global state management
 - Recommended composables go into the folder src/**use**
 - File names should be in camelCase and begin with the word **use** (.js extension)
-- Function should be same name as file
+- Function name should be same name as file name

 ##### Make Composable